apache/openwhisk-deploy-kube/README.md

 [these instructions](https://github.com/apache/incubator-openwhisk/blob/master/docs/actions.md)
 to define and invoke a sample OpenWhisk action in your favorite programming language.

+You can also issue the command `helm test owdev` to run the basic verification test suite included in the OpenWhisk Helm chart.

 Note: if you installed self-signed certificates, which is the default for the OpenWhisk Helm chart, you will need to use `wsk -i` to suppress certificate checking.
 This works around `cannot validate